Software Testing Services

 A software team that tests only before release has a testing problem disguised as a release problem.
 Regressions accumulate between releases.
 Edge cases appear in production that nobody tested for.
 The manual testing cycle takes longer as the application grows, until it becomes the constraint on release velocity.

 Automated testing moves quality from a gate at the end of the sprint to a continuous property of the codebase.
-Every change is tested.
-Regressions are caught in the pipeline before they merge.
-Release decisions are based on current test results, not on how much the team managed to test manually in the time available.
+Each commit runs the suite.
+The pipeline catches regressions before they merge.
+Your team decides to ship on current test results, not on how much anyone managed to test by hand in the time available.

 Capabilities